 - Use the engine hoist only to lift.
-Once the object has been lifted, place a stable, permanent support under the item (i.e. jack stands, engine stand, etc.). - [See below for Jack Stand/Engine Stand instructions.] - Never place any part of yourself or others under an object lifted by an engine hoist.

-• Never use concrete blocks as a support and never place on dirt!
+Once the object has been lifted, place a stable, permanent support under the item (i.e., jack stands, engine stand, etc.). - [See below for Jack Stand/Engine Stand instructions.] - Never place any part of yourself or others under an object lifted by an engine hoist. - Never use concrete blocks as support; never place them on dirt!